benkyd/betterspotifyparty/README.md

 ## The Aim
 To allow friends and family in remote areas to connect via music, without bloat or delay

-To provide a better alternative to other publically available projects, at no cost to the end user
+To provide a better alternative to other publicly available projects, at no cost to the end user

 ## Installation

-Server requires .env variables which can be provided by enviroment variables or a .env file with the relavent configuration
+Server requires .env variables which can be provided by environment variables or a .env file with the relevent configuration

 It should follow this template